pldrouin/amc6821_controller/README.md

 To compile, the LIBHTDIR and LIBARGSDIR variables (through environment or make) must respectively point to the installation directories of the two dependencies.

+Defining the SHARED variable generates a shared library and a matching executable, while otherwise a static library is generated with a corresponding executable.

 On a LX2160A system, an automatic mode can be configured using examples/lx2160a_auto.conf .
 This automatic mode can be configured, and the fan duty cycle, fan RPM as well as the local and remote temperatures can be queried.